Hexiao-DING/Dementia_Depression_MR-analysis/README.md

 ## 📋 Data Requirements [All data are EU populations]

-### 🔹 Required genome-wide association studies (GWAS) Summary Statistics, protein quantitative trait loci (pQTLs), and metabolite quantitative trait loci (mQTL)
+### 🔹 Required genome-wide association studies (GWAS) Summary Statistics, protein quantitative trait loci (pQTLs), and metabolite quantitative trait loci (mQTLs)
 > ⚠️ You need to provide these files (they are **NOT included** in the repository).

 ---